Super-sensing: 100-Fold enhancement in THz time-domain spectroscopy contrast via superoscillating waveform shaping: Results

 \subsection{Experimental Demonstration}

 We have experimentally implemented the described protocol for maximizing the contrast between two similar samples in a time-domain THz spectroscopic measurement.
 We chose polytetrafluoroethylene (PTFE) pellets with small amounts of mixed-in molecular crystal powders as samples.
 Pure PTFE pellets possess a refractive index of approximately 1.5 and no resonance features below 2 THz at room temperature\cite{chantry1974far}.
 We used the L-Glutamic acid (LGA) and the anhydrous $\alpha$-D-Glucose (glucose) as the molecular materials that make our two pellets display slightly different THz optical properties.
 At room temperature, LGA crystals display a vibrational THz absorption resonance near 1.2 THz, while the lowest vibrational resonance of glucose is found near 1.4 THz\cite{taday2003terahertz, da2022analysis}.
-These materials also motivated the selection of resonance frequencies $\omega_1 = 1.2$ THz and $\omega_2 = 1.4$ THz in our computational model in equation~\eqref{eq: dielectric function}.
-We confirmed that the two pellets exhibit very similar optical properties using broadband THz time-domain spectroscopy (see Supplement Material).
+These materials also motivated the selection of resonance frequencies $\omega_1 = 1.2$ THz and $\omega_2 = 1.4$ THz in our computational model in Eq.~\eqref{eq: dielectric function}.
+We prepared PTFE pellets containing 5\% by mass of either glucose or LGA.
+The pellets were compressed under the pressure of $10$ Mpa.
+The resulting pellets showed diameters of 10 mm and thicknesses of 1.1 mm.
+We confirmed that the two pellets exhibit very similar optical properties using broadband THz time-domain spectroscopy, Fig.~\ref{fig: index and absorption}.

-Four narrow-band fundamental THz harmonics are emitted via the optical rectification of a femtosecond optical pulse in four periodically poled lithium niobate crystals (PPLNs) and are then combined in a single THz beam\cite{lee_generation_2000, lee_temperature_2000, weiss2001tuning, lhuillier_generation_2007, lhuillier_generation_2007-1}.
-Electric field of the emitted harmonics is measured in time domain using electro-optic sampling\cite{wu_freespace_1995, nahata_wideband_1996, lin_measurement_2018}.
-The periods of the PPLNs are chosen so that the center frequencies of the fundamental harmonics are 0.52, 0.63, 0.72, 0.82 THz.
-The relative phases between the fundamental THz harmonics are controlled by optical delay stages in the path of the femtosecond optical pulses \cite{mccaul153803}.